 The PACR provides roundtrip travel (up to $450) to and from Seattle.
 Travel arrangements will be coordinated by program staff unless otherwise requested.
 If the cost of airfare is less than $450, interns may also request reimbursement for the cost of luggage fees and/or ground transportation to and from the airport.
 Interns who drive to Seattle are eligible for mileage reimbursement, up to $450.

 Interns are responsible for their housing, meals, and local transportation costs.
-Housing is available at the University of Washington’s Stevens Court for approximately $2,800* for the duration of the program.
-Housing applications for Stevens Court will be available to students who are selected to participate in the program in early March.
-For more information about the amenities offered at Stevens Court, please visit UW Student Housing.
+Housing is available at either the University of Washington or Seattle University for approximately $3,300* for the duration of the program.
+Housing applications will be available to students who are selected to participate in the program in early March.
 Interns are also welcome to make their own housing arrangements.

 How to Apply